 Is it easy to change the arm on a Beltit belt file?

 Yes.
-Simply pop the belt off.
-Loosen the locking nut.
-Drop in the replacement arm and tighten the machine up.
-As long as the previous belt was well tracked you probably won't even have to track the belt.
+Simply pop the belt off, loosen the locking nut, drop in the replacement arm and tighten the machine up.
+As long as the previous belt was well tracked, you probably won't have to track the belt again.

 When do I need to track the belts on a Beltit powerfile?

-Particularly when you are first setting up your Beltit belt file you may need to track the belts, but that is a simple process.
+When you are first setting up your Beltit belt file, you may need to track the belts, but that is a simple process.
 There is a small adjustment wheel at the base of the arm.
-Whilst the machine is turned off move the belt by hand to see if it ‘runs true’ on the contact wheel.
-If it moves along the wheel to the left or right then make a quarter turn adjustment and try check again.
+Whilst the machine is turned off, move the belt by hand to see if it ‘runs true’ on the contact wheel.
+If it moves along the wheel to the left or right, then make a quarter turn adjustment and check again.
 Tracking is rarely needed once the machine is up and running.

 Is it worth the extra cost to have inter-changeable arms on my belt file?

-Of course, it depends.
+It depends.
 Inter-changeability adds flexibility to your belt file.
 If you only want to do one process, just buy one arm, or buy a machine with a fixed arm.
-Working in a more general metal fabrication industry then one day you will need that different arm.
+Working in a more general metal fabrication industry, one day you may need a different arm.

 Is it possible to vary the speed on air files?

-Better quality air tools such as the Beltit belt files have an air regulator which gives some speed control however, please be aware that belt files need a good volume air feed to work with full torque so you cannot drop it too far.
-If the air pressure drops too low the air file will stall on the workpiece.
+Better quality air tools such as the Beltit belt files have an air regulator which gives some speed control.
+However, please be aware that belt files need a good volume air feed to work with at full torque, so you cannot drop it too far.
+If the air pressure drops too low, then the air file will stall on the workpiece.